1230 Grant Ave (Near Columbus)

 Grilled Sea Bass ($31) with garlic ginger soy, green beans, and noodles is a signature dish.
 They cook the fish perfectly.
 Beans and noodle are perfect to round out this reference dish.
 They instruct you to carefully dip each piece in the sauce, no dunking this sauce all over the fish.
 This dish is a must order.

 Warm Wasabi House Noodles with Angus flatiron steak ($22) showed that they are serious about beef.
 The medium rare is pretty rare.
-The meat quality was ok but not spectacular.
+The meat quality was good but not spectacular.
 Quantity was on the high side and the noodles were well done but had a sweetness to them.

 Grilled Ahi Tuna (Rare) with spicy mustard aioli ($23) had a ton of fresh seared Tuna piled high.
 The appetizer was a little bit better.
 The seabass and the porkchop are better bets.

 Bittersweet chocolate truffle cake ($8.50) with coffee ice cream.
 How can you make a bad fudge cake?
 Good stuff.